Forms

 This is used to make changes to Classified Staff classifications due to change in job responsibilities, etc.

 Professional Staff and Faculty: you have the option to choose between a 403B Tax Shelter Plan and the 457 Deferred Compensation Plan.
 Which is better for you?
-Check out this comparison chart, or schedule an appointment with our AIG representative, Jillian Bell.
-Please fill out the following form that corresponds with your chosen plan, and return it to HRS.
+Check out this comparison chart, or schedule an appointment with your ORP representative to determine which is best for you.

 Therapy animal handlers must complete the Therapy Animal Agreement form.
 This form must be signed by the department head or supervisor and returned to the Human Resource Services office at least one week prior to the animal’s arrival on campus.